BLUE HORIZON, BOOK 4

 Taro suppressed her disappointment and gave the woman a nod.
 “I will gather my crew together to put at your command.”

 Garnet shook her head.
 “If it’s all the same to you, I would rather have your chief engineer in charge of coordinating the repairs.
-Gina’s a capable engineer on the Gemini Pi, but she’s not used to anything of this scale.”
+Gina’s a capable engineer, but she’s not used to anything of this scale.”

 Taro managed a smile.
 “Pockets enjoys this kind of thing – he’s the raccoon.
 I’ll have him meet with your sister to get things started.
 We’re still on a schedule, so we need to get this done as quickly as we can.”